weizj99/CUHK-Structural-Estimation-Method-Workshop/README.md

 ## Schedule
 This workshop scheduled to be weekly, lasting for 10 or 11 weeks.
 For both parts, participants make presentation in turns.
 Each meeting will be less than 2 hours, the day and time is TBD.

 Since this workshop has wide positive externality (say, benefit future CUHK or more Econ students) and has no grading like a lecture, participants need to make some commitment  before they decide to participate, i.e., absent no more than 3 times in total.
-We will manage this Github repository together by uploading codes, slides and arrange it by topics.
+We will manage this Github repository together by uploading codes, slides, useful meterials, and arrange them by topics.